Dental Implant FAQs – Oklahoma City, OK

 Dental implants are far different than any other form of tooth replacement because they use implant posts, which are surgically placed into the jawbone.
 The body naturally fuses to the posts to create a secure and stable foundation for the prosthetic tooth.

 Dental implants are the most successful and reliable solution to treat tooth loss.
 In fact, they offer over a 95% 10-year success rate.
 With the right aftercare, like maintaining your oral hygiene and visiting your dentist, they have the potential to last for a lifetime.

 When a tooth is lost, the underlying jawbone is no longer stimulated.
 As a result, it begins to lose density, which can lead to additional tooth loss and facial deformities in the future.
 Dental implants are the only option to replace missing teeth that can stop bone recession.

-By surgically placing the implant post into the jawbone, it stimulates it to encourage new bone growth.
-This preserves your bone density to protect any remaining natural teeth as well we your facial structures.
+By surgically placing the implant post into the jawbone, it stimulates the structure to encourage new bone growth.
+This preserves your bone density to protect any remaining natural teeth as well as your facial structures.

 How Many Teeth Can Dental Implants Replace?

 Dental implants can be used to treat all cases of tooth loss if you are a candidate for the procedure.
 To replace a single tooth, an implant post, an abutment, and a dental crown are used to fill the space.
 If several teeth are missing, they can be used as an alternative to a traditional bridge or partial denture.
 The prosthetic teeth will be held in place using an average of 1 to 2 implant posts.

 Dental implants can also be used to replace an entire arch of missing teeth.
 A denture is created that is similar to a traditional one; however, instead of using suction or an adhesive to hold it in place, an average of 4 implant posts are used.